survivejs/webpack-book/manuscript/developing_with_webpack/05_linting.md

 # Linting JavaScript

-Nothing is easier than making mistakes when coding in JavaScript.
-Linting is one of those techniques that can help you to make less mistakes.
+Linting is one of those techniques that can help you to make less mistakes while coding JavaScript.
 You can spot issues before they become actual problems.

-Better yet, modern editors and IDEs offer strong support for popular tools.
-This means you can spot possible issues as you are developing.
-Despite this, it is a good idea to set them up with Webpack.
-That allows you to cancel a production build that might not be up to your standards for example.
+Modern editors and IDEs offer strong support for popular tools allowing you to spot possible issues as you are developing.

+Despite this, it is a good idea to set them up with webpack or at least in a separate task that gets run regularly.
+That allows you to cancel a production build that might not be up to your standards while enforcing teamwide standards.

 ## Brief History of Linting in JavaScript

 The linter that started it all for JavaScript is Douglas Crockford's [JSLint](http://www.jslint.com/).
-It is opinionated like the man himself.
-The next step in evolution was [JSHint](http://jshint.com/).
-It took the opinionated edge out of JSLint and allowed for more customization.
-[ESLint](http://eslint.org/) is the newest tool in vogue.
+JSLint is known to be opinionated like the man himself.
+The next step in evolution was [JSHint](http://jshint.com/) that took the opinionated edge out of JSLint and allowed for more customization.
+[ESLint](http://eslint.org/) is the newest tool in vogue and goes even further.

 ### ESLint is Customizable

 ESLint goes to the next level as it allows you to implement custom rules, parsers, and reporters.
 ESLint works with Babel and JSX syntax making it ideal for React projects.
 It doesn't support JSX by default, though, so a Babel specific parser will need to be used.
+This is also true with custom language features although ESLint supports ES6 out of the box.

 ESLint rules have been documented well and you have full control over their severity.
 These features alone make it a powerful tool.
 Better yet, there is a large amount of rules and presets beyond the core as the community has built on top of it.

+T> It is quite telling that a competing project, JSCS, [decided to merge its efforts with ESLint](http://eslint.org/blog/2016/04/welcoming-jscs-to-eslint).
+JSCS reached end of life with its 3.0.0 release and the core team joined with ESLint.

 ### eslint-config-airbnb

 [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb) is a good example of a popular preset.
 Often it is enough to find a preset you like, tweak it a little bit to your liking with some local rules, or by deriving a preset of your own based on it, and then using that.
 This way you don't have to worry so much about all the available functionality.

-### JSCS Joined the ESLint Project

-It is quite telling that a competing project, JSCS, [decided to merge its efforts with ESLint](http://eslint.org/blog/2016/04/welcoming-jscs-to-eslint).
-JSCS reached end of life with its 3.0.0 release and the core team joined with ESLint.

-### Linting is About More than Just Catching Issues
+## Linting is About More than Just Catching Issues

 Besides linting for issues, it can be useful to manage the code style on some level.
 Nothing is more annoying than having to work with source code that has mixed tabs and spaces.
 Stylistically consistent code reads better and is easier to work with.
 Linting tools allow you to do this.